Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) A description of the program, including home

-studies, placements, and supervisions, that the child placing agency conducts within its geographical area, and, if applicable, adoptive placements and the finalization of adoptions.
-The child placing agency must accept continued responsibility for placement planning and replacement if the placement fails.
+studies, placements, and supervisions, that the child welfare agency conducts within its geographical area, and, if applicable, adoptive placements and the finalization of adoptions.
+The child welfare agency must accept continued responsibility for placement planning and replacement if the placement fails.

 (3) Notification to the Department of any significant